Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 Your first stop after landing at Ben Gurion airport is immigration and passport control.

 Expect to wait on line during the summer and holiday seasons.
-As in most countries, there are separate lines for Israeli citizens and foreigners, so please pay attention to the signs.
+As in most countries, there are separate lines for Israeli citizens and foreigners, so pay attention to the signs.

 If you are not sure if you need a visa to travel to Israel, visit our Visa Israel page.